zhuyizheng/IMOLean/README.md

-This repository presents my (Joseph Myers's) suggestions for appropriate conventions for Lean formalizations of IMO problem statements, along with (eventually) examples of problem statements formalized following those conventions (examples planned for the repository, but not yet ready).
+This repository presents my (Joseph Myers's) suggestions for appropriate conventions for Lean formalizations of IMO problem statements, along with examples of problem statements formalized following those conventions.

 It represents my personal views on appropriate conventions for such formalizations (along with a set of formalizations intended to be